- Is Forex Legal in Australia?

-Forex trading in Australia is equally popular amongst the local residents as well as the overseas forex traders.
-Trading in foreign exchange or fiat currency pairs (GBP, EUR, USD, etc) is all about buying and selling of forex on the foreign exchange market with the aim of making profits.
-Given the FX market is the busiest financial market and is always in demand it is advised to first learn the ways of it before diving into it straight away as many accounts lose money owing to wrong decision making.
-Please Note: Any reckless decision making can make a trader’s accounts lose money in no time!
+Forex trading in Australia is equally popular amongst the residents as well as the overseas forex traders.
+Trading in foreign exchange or fiat currency pairs (GBP, EUR, USD, etc.) is all about buying and selling forex on the foreign exchange market to make profits.
+Given that the FX market is the busiest financial market and is always in demand, it is advised to first learn its ways before diving into it straight away as many retail investor accounts lose money due to bad decision-making.
+Please Note: Any reckless decision-making can make a trader’s accounts lose money in no time!

 - Research about the best forex trading route for yourself.